 The following groups are not always correspondent to plant taxonomic categories (eg families), so they include plants that share similar flower traits (and sometimes may look very similar to each other) even if they are not taxonomically or evolutionarily related.
 For this reason, a plant family can be "splitted" into different groups (eg Leguminosae).
-For each morpho-group are reported the most common genera (latin names) and the main pollinator(s) group(s), while invasive species commonly found in the Mediterranean are indicated in red.
+For indicated in red.
+To find out more about the plant groups, please visit: www.life4pollinators.eu/plants